artax-malx/oba/README.md

 * In [oba.py](oba/oba.py): bid and ask sides of the orderbook are tracked in seperate sorted dictionaries.
 Should be one generic structure.

-* Project has a set of test, but more testing is required and more states of the code have to be tested, both unit testing and integration testing.
+* Project has a set of tests, but more testing is required and more states of the code have to be tested, both unit testing and integration testing.

 * Code in [analysis.py](oba/analysis.py) is not generic and reusable enough, has to be more modular.
 This will also allow